Skip to main content

 Biography

-Before her academic pursuits, Kim served as a Public Relations (PR) specialist in both the private and nonprofit sectors.
-Beyond her research endeavors, she has actively contributed to English as a Second Language (ESL) education in Korea, where she authored a series of textbooks catering to English learners of various proficiency levels.
-Notably, Kim played a pivotal role in the launch of a new 1:1 English education platform tailored for professionals in the finance and engineering sectors.
+Prior to her academic career, Kim worked as a Public Relations specialist in both the private and nonprofit sectors.
+In addition to her research, she has made significant contributions to English as a Second Language (ESL) education in Korea.
+She authored a series of textbooks designed for learners of various proficiency levels and was instrumental in launching a 1:1 English education platform tailored for professionals in finance and engineering.

 Research Interests